 Fiona was born in California and grew up a beach girl.
 She had no interest in local foods, agriculture, or seasonal eating (everything is always in season in CA!).
 Fiona graduated from Humboldt State University with a degree in Natural Resources and has always loved the outdoors, nature, camping, and hiking.
 She worked all over the west for the National Park Service, the USDA Forest Service, the Bureau of Land Management, and California State Parks.

-Fiona maintains a flock of ~50 laying hens, a decent sized garden and seven cats.
+Fiona maintains a flock of approximately 50 laying hens, a garden and seven cats.
 In addition to being at market, she can be found in the garden cursing at the honeysuckle, declaring death to the chickweed with her flame weeder and waging war on the groundhogs that insist on chewing holes in her fence.

 Susan Maslowski’s interest in gardening started in 1975 when she moved from West Virginia’s northernmost town, Chester, to Milton, WV.
 She is a member of the Putnam Farmers’ Market in Hurricane and The Wild Ramp in Huntington.
 Susan and her husband, an archeologist, have always been interested in food and culture.
 They make a point to visit farmers’ markets wherever they travel.
 Susan’s enthusiasm for farmers markets brought her to the WVFMA where she chairs the Policy Committee.

-Susan is a professional potter specializing in utilitarian stoneware, which she also sells at PFM and TWR.
+Susan is a professional potter specializing in utilitarian stoneware, which she also sells at Putnam Farmers Market and The Wild Ramp.
 She has a B.A. in Art, Mathematics and Home Economics from Glenville State College.
-She also writes a weekly cooking column for The Metro Putnam and Kanawha Valley Neighbors, weekly supplements to The Charleston Gazette.
+She also writes a weekly cooking column for The Metro Putnam and Kanawha Valley Neighbors, as well as weekly supplements to The Charleston Gazette.
 The columns often highlight local seasonal ingredients or producers.

 Quincy Gray McMichael